 Streamline Your Design: Flourishes like foil and calligraphy will likely add to the cost of your invitations.
 However, adding too many design elements at once can also overwhelm the information on the invite and muddle the theme.
 If you’d like to add a design flourish to your invitations, try to choose one that really stands out and speaks to you.

 If you have your sights set on an in-demand, iconic venue or have been dreaming of lavish floral arrangements, here are a few ways Zola’s wedding invitation service can help you can save on your wedding invitations:

 Free Design Samples: It’s natural to not want to settle on a design until you see it with your own eyes.
 When you design your invitations with Zola, we offer to print up to five free wedding invitation samples so you know exactly what you’ll be getting.
-Shipping is also free for design samples.

 Free Envelopes: When planning a large celebration such as a wedding, the little costs can add up.
 With Zola, free envelopes allow you to save on a necessary item that will keep your invitations safe and looking lovely when your guests receive them.

 Free Guest Addressing: Can you feel your hand cramping up just thinking about writing your return address on envelopes over and over?
 No need to fret—Zola also offers free guest addressing with our wedding invitations.

 When spring is in the air, everyone gets excited for the summer ahead.
 The warm weather is refreshing and reminiscent of fun times spent with people we love.
 What better time of year to get your loved ones excited about your upcoming summer wedding?